Inside the Coolest Museum in Western New York: Corning Glass

 The below is one of my favorite pieces.
 Its shapes spoke to me and I especially love how vibrant it is.
 The artist is Ginny Ruffner and it’s titled, When Lightning Blooms.
 It’s one of many inspiring pieces in the gallery.

 Have you ever thought about the history of glass?
 When was it “discovered” and who discovered it?
-If your answer is “no” you’re in good company.
-I never thought about it either.
+Or innovations in glass over the years, particularly in the 19th and 20th centuries?

-The Gift Shop
+The Corning Museum of Glass Gift Shop

 Their gift shop is truly impressive.
-You can find pieces that the Corning Museum of Glass gaffers (that’s what a person who blows glass is called) have created at the museum along with other notable artists.
-There is something for everyone here from jewelry, to housewares, small sculptural pieces and more.
+You can find pieces that the Corning Museum of Glass gaffers have created at the museum along with other notable artists. (“Gaffer” is the name for a person who blows glass.)

 Showtime: Glass Blowing Demonstration